-A 3-year-old hero: Gloucester boy alerts mom to neighbor having medical emergency
+3-year-old hero: Gloucester boy alerts mom to neighbor having medical emergency

 Sprouse says she took Jaxon to pick out a toy after she was able to process what happened.
 He chose to get flowers for the neighbor instead.

-“I got neighbor flowers,” Jaxon proudly tells News 3.
+"I got neighbor flowers," Jaxon proudly told News 3.

 Sprouse says it might have been Jaxon's love for Paw Patrol that gave him the "rescue" mindset, but either way, she's very proud of her son.